 Strategic Research Initiative Fund Steering GroupFive-year funding for the ON TRACK Network was secured from the University of Auckland Vice Chancellor’s Strategic Research Initiatives Fund in 2015.
-This grant has enabled the establishment of the Network and the development of the Health Research Platform (formerly the Clinical Data Research Hub (The Hub) to facilitate the conduct of clinical trials in maternal and perinatal health.
-Whilst responsibilities for reporting to the funder continue (until late 2020), the overarching project is overseen by the Steering Group.
-Once the Network is self-sustaining the Steering Group will transfer all governance to the ON TRACK Network National Executive Committee.
-The Hub is synergistic to the ON TRACK Network.
-Based at the Liggins Institute, University of Auckland, the Research Hub provides methodological, data management and bio-statistical expertise to support clinical trials around New Zealand and internationally.
+This grant has enabled the establishment of the Network and the development of the Health Research Platform (formerly the Clinical Data Research Hub) to facilitate the conduct of clinical trials in maternal and perinatal health.
+Whilst responsibilities for reporting to the funder continue, the Steering Group oversees the overarching project.
+Once the Network is self-sustaining, the Steering Group will transfer all governance to the ON TRACK Network National Executive Committee.
+The Health Research Platform is synergistic to the ON TRACK Network.
+Based at the University of Auckland, it provides end-to-end research services, including methodological, data management and bio-statistical expertise to support clinical trials around Aotearoa New Zealand and internationally.

 Members of the Steering Group: